airaria/TextBrewer/README.md

 ## Update

 **Jul 14, 2020**
+* Updated to 0.1.10:
     * Now supports mixed precision training with Apex!
 Just set `fp16` to `True` in `TrainingConfig`.
 See the documentation of `TrainingConfig` for detail.
-* Adds `data_parallel` option in `TrainingConfig` to enable data parallel training and mixed precision training work together.
+    * Added `data_parallel` option in `TrainingConfig` to enable data parallel training and mixed precision training work together.

 **Apr 26, 2020**